- What Is the Life-cycle Model of Consumption and Savings? We Explain It Here

-Professor Franco Modigliani, and his colleagues at Massachusetts Institute of Technology developed this model in the 1950s and 1960s.
-Modigliani won the Noble Peace Price in 1985 for the development of this model, which was built of the early work of Irving Fisher, a Yale economist, in the 1920s.
+Professor Franco Modigliani and his colleagues at Massachusetts Institute of Technology developed this model in the 1950s and 1960s.
+Modigliani won the Noble Peace Price in 1985 for the development of this model, which was built on the early work of Irving Fisher, a Yale economist, in the 1920s.

 In this model, it is assumed that the goals of the insured are to secure both the living standards of the household and his or her survivors.

 According to the economic approach, spending targets are derived from calculating how much the household can afford to consume in the present, while still preserving the same living standards for the future.

 Under the Capital Needs Analysis, spending targets can be adjusted to approximate those derived under the economic approach, which has practical limits.
 This is particularly true in the case of a household who is experiencing changing demographics or facing borrowing constraints.

 An approach like this is based on the fundamental goal of saving money and having insurance, while avoiding major disruptions in a household’s standard of living.

 This method uses advanced mathematical techniques to calculate the savings and life insurance needed to balance consumption in the present with future consumption, to help preserve a household’s living standard for survivors.
 It also describes how life insurance holdings are adjusted, as life insurance needs change.

 All economic resources, tax liabilities and benefits – Social Security retirement benefits, and survivor benefits, etc. – are taken into account in the calculation, along with family demographics, tax-deferring saving, housing plans, special expenditures, estate plans, capacity to borrow and lifestyle preferences.